Guardian Heroes: Reception

-The game was well received.
+Guardian Heroes was well received.
 The four reviewers of Electronic Gaming Monthly praised the game's combos, multiple paths, and inclusion of a versus mode.
 Rad Automatic of Sega Saturn Magazine also praised the multiple paths through the game, but expressed the most enthusiasm about the high difficulty and the three layers on which the action takes place.
 He concluded, "Innovative, challenging, exciting and tough, Guardian Heroes is a classic in every way."
 GamePro lambasted the game's long-winded dialogue and graphics, saying that "these poor, simpering graphics have no place on a next-gen machine.
 Colorful doesn't always mean clean, and there are plenty of jagged edges, pixelated fighters, and breakup."
 Despite this, the reviewer gave the game a strong recommendation, describing it as the true successor to the Streets of Rage and Golden Axe series.
 He elaborated that Guardian Heroes retains all the fun of Streets of Rage's beat 'em up action and enhances it with new additions like multihit combos, linking moves, and a branching storyline with multiple endings.